 RENPHO Handheld Deep Tissue Massager

 The RENPHO is a lot like the PUREWAVE massager, but it comes at a much lower price point.

 Still, it’s wireless and holds a 140-minute charge.

 It comes with 5 different attachment heads.
 One of them features a unique arch shape with two prongs for massaging around the length of your spine.

-You can’t go wrong with such a versatile electric percussion massager for this price, as RENPHO is a reputable manufacturer.
+You can’t go wrong with such a versatile electric handheld massager for this price.

-If you have shoulder or neck pain, this tool is an excellent alternative to the PUREWAVE for trigger point release.
+If you have shoulder or neck pain, this tool is an excellent cheaper alternative to the PUREWAVE for percussion therapy.

-If you like what the Naipo shiatsu neck and shoulder massager can do, then you’ll like NekTeck’s model, which has comparable features for a lower price.
+If you like what the Snailax shiatsu back and neck massager can do, then you’ll like NekTeck’s model, which has comparable features for a lower price.

-Unlike the Naipo, it isn’t cordless.
+Unlike the Snailax version, it isn’t cordless.
 However, with the adapter it comes with, you can use the device in your car.

-The features it does share with Naipo’s high-end model are heating and a versatile design with straps for hooking the massager around different muscle groups.
+The features it does share with Snailax’s high-end model are heating and a versatile design with straps for hooking the massager around different muscle groups.